Cléguer

 Cléguer ([klegɛʁ]; Kleger) is a commune in the Morbihan department of Brittany in north-western France.

-Demographics
+Population

 Inhabitants of Cléguer are called in French Cléguerois.

 Geography

 The town lies in the valley of the river Scorff.
 The river Scorff forms the commune's western border.
 The town centre is located 12 km north of Lorient.
 Historically, Cléguer belongs to Vannetais.